up-data-science/Practical-Statistical-Analysis/README.md

 # Practical-Statistical-Analysis
 This respository is made with the goal to learn how to analyze data from statistical perspective.
-Topics suggested and describe in this repository are related with:
+Topics suggested and described in this repository are related to:

 |Applied problems  |
 |--|